troysellers/ny-taxi-ch-demo/README.md

-# Clickhouse Demo - NY Taxi Data
+# Clickhouse Demo - NY Menu Data

 This demo is built following the instructions in the [Clickhouse](https://clickhouse.com/docs/en/getting-started/example-datasets/menus) documentation.